sksoumik/programming_notes/README.md

 # interpreted language vs compiled language

-We need to convert our source code into machine code, so that our computer can understand it.
+We need to convert our source code (high-level language) into binary machine code (low-level), so that our computer can understand it.
 There are mainly two ways to do these translations.

 1. Compiling the source code.
 2. Interpreting the source code.